Political Gadgets home Individual Politician Summary

 Voted against

-maintaining or increasing defence spending more scrutiny of intelligence services & police wiping all student debt (university and vocational) paid placements for all students increasing legal protections for LGBTI people putting welfare payments onto cashless debit cards (or indue cards) on an ongoing basis privatising government-owned assets protecting citizens' privacy increasing parliamentary scrutiny of laws procedural fairness net zero emissions by 2035
+increasing parliamentary scrutiny of laws more scrutiny of intelligence services & police procedural fairness protecting whistleblowers maintaining or increasing defence spending wiping all student debt (university and vocational) paid placements for all students net zero emissions by 2035 increasing accessibility of government data and documents privatising government-owned assets putting welfare payments onto cashless debit cards (or indue cards) on an ongoing basis

 Interests & Gifts